iggredible/Learn-Vim/ch16_tags.md

 ## Autocompletion With Tags

 Tags can assist autocompletions.
-Recall from chapter 6, Insert Mode, that you can use `Ctrl-X` sub-mode to do various autocompletions.
+Recall from chapter 6, Insert Mode, that you can use `Ctrl-x` sub-mode to do various autocompletions.
 One autocompletion sub-mode that I did not mention was `Ctrl-]`.
-If you do `Ctrl-X Ctrl-]` while in the insert mode, Vim will use the tag file for autocompletion.
+If you do `Ctrl-x Ctrl-]` while in the insert mode, Vim will use the tag file for autocompletion.

-If you go into the insert mode and type `Ctrl-X Ctrl-]`, you will see:
+If you go into the insert mode and type `Ctrl-x Ctrl-]`, you will see:

 ```
 One